FAQ About the Program

 MCC has a Career Services office which works with students on interviewing, resumes, etc. And we do run Career fairs, but as for placing you into a position, I have to say no. The Department Chair maintains an email list and emails graduates with new jobs that we hear about.
 Joining one of the professional associations as a student member, such as the Mass.
 Paralegal Association or the Paralegal Association of new Hampshire, also allows you access to job postings on their website.

 Are there any events where I could speak to paralegals?back to top

-Each spring we have a Panel Discussion, Paralegal Career Night, on the Bedford campus.
+Once each semester we have a Panel Discussion, Paralegal Career Night, on the Bedford campus.
 If you want to speak with some current students, graduates, professors and practicing paralegals in person, it is a good event to attend.
 Contact the Department Chair for more information about this or other events.